 Sunlight can completely oxidize DOM into CO2, a greenhouse gas, and partially alter DOM into new compounds.
 These alterations impact the lability of DOM to microbes.
 Most of our DOM work focuses on permafrost DOM draining arctic soils.

 Plastics are an emerging pollutant.
-We want to understand how long plastic consumer goods last in the environment.
-To do so, we characterize the rates, pathways, and products of plastic degradation by sunlight in the environment.
+We want to understand how long plastics last in the environment.
+To do so, we characterize the rates, pathways, and products of plastic degradation.

 We’re building a system that can measure rates of photochemical oxidation, microbial respiration, and photosynthesis in the water column.